KC-26-01/Karan-Chavda/README.md

-karan- 👋 Hi, I’m @6359015644
+karan- 👋 Hi, I’m karan
-Data & ML- 👀 I’m interested in ...
+ 👀 I’m interested in ...Data & ML-
-python & Database- 🌱 I’m currently learning ...
+ 🌱 I’m currently learning ...python & Database-
-Data Analytics- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on ...Data Analytics-
-- 📫 How to reach me ...
+- 📫 How to reach me ...E-mail: chavda261karan@gmail.com

 <!---
 6359015644/6359015644 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.